Want a better Metra?

 Work on the 75th Street CIP begins in the spring of 2019.
 Its full cost is expected to be about twice the $474 million secured to date.

-The Rock Island line has little freight traffic and closely spaced stations—making it a great testing ground for innovations that can be extended across Metra’s system.
+Metra’s Rock Island line also has closely-spaced stations and little freight traffic, making it another great testing ground for faster and more frequent service that could later be applied across Metra’s system.